ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

 **File Mode:**

-- Training job copies entire dataset from S3 to training instance
+- Training job copies entire dataset from S3 to training instance beforehand
 - Space Needed: Entire data set + Final model artifacts
+- slower than Pipe mode
+- used for incremental training

 **Pipe Mode**:

 - Training job streams data from S3 to training instance
 - Faster start time and Better Throughput
 - Space Needed: Final model artifacts
+- You **MUST** use protobuf RecordIO as your training data format before you can take advantage of the Pipe mode.

 ### Data Format in SageMaker